OkaVatti/OkaVatti/README.md

-- UwU Parker
+- Parker
-- OwO I like to break windows
+- I like to break windows
-- SSG Shell Script Goblin
+- Shell Script Goblin for life
-- BWA Break Windows, use Arch Linux
-- 📫 reach me at 'greenwoodsky891@gmail.com' or on Discord 'Parker#4527'
+- reach me at 'greenwoodsky891@gmail.com' or on Discord 'Parker#4527'